-21.2.1.7.
+27.2.1.7.
 Active/Active Clustering - Special notes regarding multiple virtual servers

 On large networks it is common to distribute load by hosting print spooler services under two or more virtual servers.
 For example, two virtual servers may each host half of the organization's printers and hence sharing the load.
-This is sometimes referred to as Active/Active clustering - all be it not an entirely correct term, as the print spooler is still running in Active/Passive.
+This is sometimes referred to as Active/Active clustering - albeit not an entirely correct term, as the print spooler is still running in Active/Passive.